BibekLakra91/recommendation-system/README.md

 The recommendation system achieved an accuracy of 98% on the test set.
 Adjustments to the similarity threshold and interaction rates can be made based on specific requirements.

-Feel free to explore and modify the code based on your needs.